Lecrapouille/TimedPetriNetEditor/README.md

 A Petri net is composed of three arrays (the `[ ]`): `Places`, `Transitions` and `Arcs`.
-In this example, is stored in the JSON file a Petri net made of two places, one transition and two arcs.
-Places are defined as follow `"identifier, X-coord, Y-coord, number of tokens"`.
-Transitions are defined as follow `"identifier, X-coord, Y-coord, angle"` and Arcs are defined as follow `"identifier origin node, identifier destination node"`.
+In this example, is stored in the JSON file a Petri net made of two places, one transition, and two arcs.
+Places are defined as the following `"identifier, X-coord, Y-coord, number of tokens"`.
+Transitions are defined as follows `"identifier, X-coord, Y-coord, angle"` and Arcs are defined as follows `"identifier origin node, identifier destination node"`.

 Places and Transitions:
 - their unique identifier (string) i.e. `P0`, `P1`, `T0`.
-First character shall
+The first character shall
   be `P` (for Places) or `T` (Transitions).
 - their X and Y coordinate (float) in the screen i.e. `T0` is placed at `(376,132)`.